(click on pics to enlarge)

 Sherry or Marsala

 1 tsp ground coriander

-When serving, pour one shot of sherry in the bowl and then ladle the soup into the bowl.
-The warm soup will generate the sherry flavor into a very appetizing aroma.
+When serving, pour one shot of Sherry or Marsala in the bowl and then ladle the soup into the bowl.
+The warm soup will generate the flavor into a very appetizing aroma.

 As of 11/24/19